Siemens PLC Data Monitoring via S7 Protocol and Snap7

 5. Free to use (no license costs)

-Configuring the PLC for Snap7
+Setting up the Siemens PLC for Snap7

-For a successful connection, several settings in the PLC and network must be correct.
+For a successful Snap7 connection, several settings in the PLC and network must be correct.
 Below are the practical checkpoints.

-Network Access
+Network Access and Firewall (Port 102)

 Ensure the PLC is accessible on port 102 and that the client is in the same network or can reach the PLC via routing.
 For external connections, proper network configuration and firewall control are essential; for integrations with remote systems, it’s common to set up and monitor controlled remote access.
 For information about secure external solutions, check remote access.

-Rack and Slot Settings
+S7-300, S7-400, S7-1200, and S7-1500 Rack and Slot Settings

-PUT/GET Communication (S7-1200/1500)
+PUT/GET Communication (S7-1200 / S7-1500)

 For S7-1200 and S7-1500, ‘Allow PUT/GET communication’ must be explicitly enabled in TIA Portal.
 Without this option, the PLC often refuses external connections via Snap7.